The College of New Jersey Logo

 Our faculty members are happy to provide advice on how to improve the portfolio before final submission.
 The portfolio consultation is the same for all majors and specializations.

 SAT or ACT scores are optional for all applicants.
 Extra consideration will be placed on the applicant’s high school transcript, extracurricular involvement, and art portfolio.
+Please note: portfolios are OPTIONAL for Art Education applicants.

 Requirements